Shyama Sangeet: Origin

-The term 'Shyama' refers to the skin color of Kali (usually depicted in black or deep blue.)
-Literally, it means dusky.
+The term 'Shyama' refers to the skin color of Kali (usually depicted in black or dark blue).

 Divisions

 Shyamasangeet can be divided into two streams: devotional or metaphysical and Durgastuti, Umasangit, Agamani or Vijaya songs.
 The first category of songs is inspired by devotion and spiritual thoughts.
 The second category which is based on themes of daily family matters or social events, is known as Padavali, Umasangit, Agamani or Vijaya songs.

 Popularity

-Shyama Sangeet conceptualizes Goddess Kali as a loving human mother and the singer is longing for The Mother's love.
-The songs have become popular not only for its devotional side, but also for its human appeal.
+Shyama Sangeet conceptualizes Goddess Kali as a loving human mother and the singer is longing for the Mother's love.
+The songs have become popular not only for its devotional side, but also for their human appeal.